Sunday lunches in Surrey: 12 of the best places to go

 Make sure to book a table ahead of your arrival as the carvery is very popular in Surrey.

-We recommend arriving on an empty stomach so that you can squeeze a slice of the Bramley apple crumble in for pudding.
+We recommend arriving on an empty stomach so that you can squeeze in the selection of British famrhouse cheese for afters.

 The Plough Inn is owned by four owners passionate about superb food, British wine and an environment that simply oozes bonhomie – so you know you’re in safe hands.